alijan312/liri-node-app/README.md

+THE IMAGES OF USER INPUT AND APPROPRIATE RESPONSES ARE IN IMAGES FOLDER.

 LIRI Bot
 Overview
 In this assignment, I made LIRI.
 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI is a command line node app that takes in parameters and gives you back data.